Understanding the Training Costs Repayment Clause for WSET Courses in Thailand

 - 3 min read

-Investing in WSET training and development of employees is a critical aspect of workforce growth in the drinks business or F&B business.
-This clause provides for the repayment of training costs incurred by the employer if the employee leaves the organization within a specified period.
-It is intended for inclusion in employment contracts, particularly where no separate policy on training cost repayment exists.
+Investing in WSET training is vital for growth in the drinks and F&B sectors.
+This clause outlines the repayment of training costs if an employee leaves the organization within a specified time frame.
+It should be included in employment contracts, especially where no separate policy exists.

-If introducing this clause to an existing employee’s contract, ensure compliance with existing terms regarding contract amendments or follow company procedures.
-Employment contracts are legally binding and require mutual consent for modifications.
+When introducing this clause to an existing employee’s contract, ensure compliance with current terms regarding contract amendments.
+Employment contracts are legally binding.
+Therefore, mutual consent is required for any modifications.

 Legal Considerations